 Pain and fever are treated with painkillers.

 It is important to drink plenty of fluids to avoid dehydration, and to rest to help the body fight the infection.

-Generally, a person who has had scarlet fever develops immunity that protects against future infections.
-However, since there are different types of streptococcal bacteria that can cause the disease, and a previous infection does not protect against all types of scarlet fever, it is possible to get scarlet fever more than once, but this is quite rare.
+Generally, a person who has had scarlatina develops immunity that protects against future infections.
+However, since there are different types of streptococcal bacteria that can cause the disease, and a previous infection does not protect against all types of scarlet fever, it is possible to get it more than once, but this is quite rare.

 Now you know everything!

 Good afternoon !